pranav-byte12/Highlight-Study-Agent/README.md

 ## Problem
-Study tools such as flashcards only allow simple memorization and do not adapt based on student performance.
-They neither give an explanation of why an answer is wrong nor identify the weak areas for students.
-It forces students to spend equal amount of time on both things that they have mastered and those that they haven't.
+Study tools such as flashcards only allow for simple memorization and do not adapt based on student performance.
+Flashcards don't give an explanation of why an answer is wrong nor identify the weak areas for students to improve upon.
+It forces students to spend an equal amount of time on both things that they have mastered and those that they haven't, which is inefficient.

 ## Solution